openjdk/jdk/doc/testing.md

 the significant parts of the entire JDK.

 Multiple tiers allow balancing test coverage and test costs.
 Lower test tiers are supposed to contain the simpler, quicker and more stable tests.
-Higher tiers are supposed to contain progressively more thorough, slower, and sometimes less stable/reliable tests.
+Higher tiers are supposed to contain progressively more thorough, slower, and sometimes less stable tests, or the tests that require special configuration.
 When choosing which tiers to run, contributors are advised to run the first N tiers they can afford to run.

 A brief description of the tiered test groups: